2023 Most Popular Public Health Bachelor's Degree Schools in the Southeast Region

 After completing their Bachelor's Degree, public health graduates from SPC carry an average student debt load of $33,785.

-American Public University System came in at #11 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the fringe town of Charles Town, American Military University is a private for-profit school with a very large student population.
+American Public University System did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
+It came in at #11 on the list.
+Located in the town of Charles Town, American Military University is a private for-profit school with a very large student population.

 About 78% of the students majoring in public health at the school are women while 22% are male.